davedx/7guis_api/README.md

 # General notes and observations

-We see three times of statements emerging:
+We see two types of statements emerging:
-* Declarations: state what the UI is and the passive rules of its components (e.g. validation)
+* Declarations: state the components of the app and their passive rules, e.g. validation
 * Time/logic flow: state series of actions that occur when something happens at a point in time.
 Actually most of these usually concern a specific component.
 Should they be part of its declaration?
 (Think how button click handlers are usually encapsulated in an OOP UI framework's class definitions...)
 Maybe it depends how FP/OOP we want to be.
-* Imperative statements: e.g. starting a timer running.
-Maybe these should also be declarative?
+* Still lots of get/set boilerplate.
+Usually should be able to shorthand these like we do with the .filter in CRUD example.